Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/3-Terraform-Cloud-Workspaces/_index.md

 In the workshop, both repositories are accessible to the public.
 In real world, you should consider making your repositories private or moving them to a private Terraform registry.
 {{% /notice %}}

-Your Terraform Cloud workspaces will connect to the *workshop-1-tf-live* repository.
-Updates from the repository that are compatible with your Terraform Cloud workspace settings will trigger a workspace run.
+Your Terraform Cloud workspaces will be connected to the *workshop-1-tf-live* repository.
+Updates from the repository that are compatible with your Terraform Cloud workspace settings will trigger a workspace run in Terrafornm Cloud.
 This may involve a plan for team review before applying or destroying your AWS infrastructure.

-You now have the AWS architecture and deployment pipelines for both AnimeHub platform and its infrastructure.
+You now have the following AWS architecture and deployment pipelines for both AnimeHub platform and its infrastructure:

 ![0004](/images/2/3/0004.svg?featherlight=false&width=100pc)